 It takes courage for the practitioner to refrain from keeping a client longer than is absolutely necessary.

 I find that meditation, letting go of ‘ownership’ of the desired outcome (which is the client’s anyway) and coming from the heart, helps me maintain the courage to be different.

-And of course there is OCEAN and the solution-focused approach, my main tools.
+And of course there are Systemic Constellations and the solution-focused approach, a couple of my tools.

 Both these processes have been developed to ensure the client is in charge at all times.